lamdu/lamdu/doc/Language.md

   <handle1>
 ```

-When the else clause is itself an if-expression, it gets sugar as "elif" like so:
+When the else clause is itself an if-expression, it gets sugared via "elif":

 ```Python
 if <cond0>: